Journal of Inorganic Materials ›› 2026, Vol. 41 ›› Issue (3): 370-376.DOI: 10.15541/jim20250230

 • Supported by:

-Abstract: KTb3F10 (KTF) crystal, characterized by its high Tb3+ ion concentration, low thermo-optic coefficient, and low phonon energy, demonstrates significant potential for efficient laser emission in the green and yellow wavelength ranges.
-However, challenges such as incongruent melting behavior, hygroscopicity of raw materials, high-temperature compositional volatility, and the corrosive nature of fluorides have severely hindered the growth of high-quality KTF crystals.
-This study aims to develop an effective approach to address these issues, achieve the growth of high-quality KTF crystals, and systematically characterize their optical properties.
+KTb3F10 (KTF) crystal, characterized by its high Tb3+ ion concentration, low thermo-optic coefficient and low phonon energy, exhibits significant potential for efficient laser emission in the green and yellow wavelength ranges.
+However, challenges such as incongruent melting behavior, hygroscopicity of raw materials, high-temperature compositional volatility, and corrosive nature of fluorides have severely hindered the growth of high-quality KTF crystals.
+This study aims to develop an effective approach to address these issues, achieve the growth of high-quality KTF crystals, and characterize their optical properties.
 An optimized vertical Bridgman method integrated with a laser-sealed platinum crucible technique under vacuum was employed.
 This innovative approach effectively shielded the raw materials from water and oxygen contamination while suppressing compositional deviation during crystal growth through a sealed environment.
-As a result, blank KTF crystals with dimensions of ϕ16 mm × 30 mm were successfully grown, and their relevant spectral properties were characterized.
-The X-ray rocking curve of the (111) plane showed a full width at half maximum (FWHM) of 0.08°, indicating high crystalline perfection.
-Thermal gravimetric-differential scanning calorimetry (TG-DSC) indicated significant volatilization of KTF at high temperatures.
-Spectral tests revealed an average transmittance >90% in the 400-1600 nm range, an absorption coefficient <0.007 cm-1 at 1064 nm, demonstrating minimal optical loss suitable for high-power laser applications.
-The fluorescence lifetime of approximately 4.82-4.99 ms for the Tb3+ ion at the 5D4 energy level, which is 3-5 times longer than that in oxide matrices.
+As a result, blank KTF crystals with dimensions of φ16 mm×30 mm were successfully grown, and their relevant spectral properties were characterized.
+X-ray rocking curve of the (111) plane showed a full width at half maximum of 0.08°, indicating high crystalline perfection.
+Thermal analysis indicated significant volatilization of KTF at high temperatures.
+Spectral tests revealed an average transmittance of >90% in the 400-1600 nm range and an absorption coefficient of <0.007 cm-1 at 1064 nm, demonstrating minimal optical loss suitable for high-power laser applications.
+Fluorescence lifetime was 4.82-4.99 ms for the Tb3+ ion at the 5D4 energy level, which is 3-5 times longer than that in oxide matrices.
 This superiority is attributed to the suppression of non-radiative relaxation by the low-phonon fluoride matrix, enhancing the energy storage efficiency for laser emission.
-This study has successfully established a viable growth method for KTF crystals, providing a new technical pathway for the controllable synthesis of KTF and other ternary fluoride materials.
-The results offer valuable insights for the high-efficiency application of KTF crystals in yellow-green laser emission.
+Based on above data, this study has successfully established a viable growth method for KTF crystals, providing a new technical pathway for the controllable synthesis of KTF and other ternary fluoride materials.
+All these results provide valuable insights for the high-efficiency application of KTF crystals in yellow-green laser emission.

-Key words: KTb3F10, vertical Bridgman method, spectral properties, fluorescence lifetime
+Key words: KTb3F10, vertical Bridgman method, spectral property, fluorescence lifetime

 CLC Number: